shinra-electric/Build-scripts/README.md

-# Build Scripts
+# Shell Scripts
-Links to my various scripts for macOS.<br>Unless otherwise stated, they will compile an app or game from source for Arm Macs, and create an app bundle.<br><br>If a link doesn't work, it means I have that repo private.
+Links to my various scripts for macOS.<br><br>If a link doesn't work, it means I have that repo private.

 ## Emulators
 - [RPCS3 for Arm](https://github.com/shinra-electric/RPCS3-Arm-Build-Script)